 [To demonstrate what the results would look like after data collection we simulated a dataset of 1383 participants using Qualtrics and reported our analyses below based on that dataset.
 Results will later be updated in full to a sample of ~800 with the real data.]

 A total of 1383 US college students were recruited via Prolific.
-Participants will be paid by the minute at a rate of at least £6.50 per hour.
+Participants will be paid by the minute at a rate of at least US$7.25 per hour (federal minimum wage).
 The study received ethical approval from University of Hong Kong, approval ID: EA220438.

 We targeted US American students using Prolific’s filters.
 We restricted the location to the US using “standard sample”, we set it to “Nationality: United States”, “Country of birth: United States”, “Student status: Yes”, “Minimum Approval Rate: 90, Maximum Approval Rate: 100”, “Minimum Submissions: 50, Maximum Submissions: 100000”

-[We will first pretest the survey duration and technical feedback with 30 participants to make sure our time run estimate was accurate and adjusted pay as needed, the data of the 30 participants will not analyzed other than to assess survey completion duration, feedback regarding possible technical issues and payment, and needed pay adjustments.
-Unless in the case of serious technical issues that affect data quality and require survey modification, these participants will be included in the overall analyses. ]
+[Stage 1 note: We will first pretest the survey duration and technical feedback with 30 participants to make sure our time run estimate was accurate and adjusted pay as needed.
+The data of these 30 participants will not be analyzed to test the outlined hypotheses in this paper prior to full data collection, other than to assess survey completion duration, feedback regarding possible technical issues and payment, and needed pay adjustments.
+Unless in the case of serious technical issues that affect data quality and require survey modification, these participants will be included in the overall analyses conducted with the full sample. ]

+[An example placeholder, to be updated in Stage 2: We first pretested survey duration with 30 participants to test time run estimate and adjusted pay based on the duration.
+The data of the 30 participants was not analyzed other than to assess technical issues, survey completion duration, and needed pay adjustments, and were included in the final data analysis.]

 Table 2 Difference and similarities between original study and replication